wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/cassandra.md

 ### Use the rules during backup of Cassandra

-To use the Cassandra pre- and post- backup rules, select them as your pre-exec rule and post-exec rule when filling out the backup from in the PX-Backup interface.
+To use the Cassandra pre- and post- backup rules, select them as your **Pre-exec** rule and **post-exec** rule when filling out the backup from in the PX-Backup interface.
 An example of what this looks like is below.

  ![](/img/cassandra-use-rules.png)